 Comparing Mid-Tier Business Checking Accounts

-As your business grows and you can keep a larger bank balance, you can enjoy more benefits with the Chase and Bank of America mid-tier accounts.
-They have higher balance requirements and fees, but like the basic tiers, there are ways to waive the fees.
+As your business grows and you can keep a larger bank balance, you can enjoy more benefits with the Chase and Bank of America mid-tier business bank accounts.

 1. Chase Performance Business Checking Account

-You can also link up to 99 subaccounts for employees.
+You can also link up to 99 sub-accounts for employees.

 2. Bank of America Business Advantage Relationship Banking Account